sservaes/courses/Course_Project.md

 ### 3. Distribution.

 The code below generates normal distribution with a similar mean and sd to compare to the distribution of the means.
+This distribution will be plotted (dashed line) over the fitted distribution of the means (blue line).
-Furthermore, it will plot a qqplot of the distribution of the means to assess its normality.
+Furthermore, this code will plot a qqplot of the distribution of the means to assess its normality.

 ```r